pilaf/liero-palettes/doc/editing_tips.md

 to work like the Pencil by enabling the *Hard Edge* option in the tool options pane, so make sure you do.

+### Disable Antialiasing when using selection tools

+In the same vein as the two above tips, whenever you select part of your image using the Rectangle Select Tool, Ellipse Select Tool, Free Select Tool, etc., make sure you disable the *Antialiasing* and *Feather Edges* options so that you don't end with half-opacity pixels.

 ### Use Ctrl-click to quickly pick colors from the image

 While drawing on the image it's often far quicker to pick a color from the